klahrich/chiefhustler/content/posts/update-october-2021.md

 ![recency-bias](/images/recency-bias.png)

-All three of these biases steer me away from going into detail for each of <strike>my stocks</strike> the stocks currently in my portfolio and how they performed.
+Awareness of these biases makes me hesitant to go into the details of my portfolio holdings and how they performed.
 They are like cattle to me. **I can kill (sell) any one of them tomorrow and eat the proceeds.**

 ## The Ultimate Game